frestyl/queryalize/README.markdown

 Ouch.
 There is no way you can allow this to happen during the request, or it will certainly timeout.
 So you decide to queue the update, but how do you tell the queue workers which records to update?
-You could try to capture just the ids from the records, but you'd still need to store 1,000,000+ ids somewhere for the queue worker to reference it later, not to mention that actually collecting the ids takes a healthy amount of time and memory, and will probably also time out.
+You could try to capture just the ids from the records, but you'd still need to store 1,000,000+ ids somewhere so the queue worker can reference them later, not to mention that actually collecting the ids takes a healthy amount of time and memory, and will probably also time out.
 You could build up your query and then use `to_sql` to pass the raw SQL to the queue worker, but then you can't use useful methods like 'find_each' in